talisainen/Scriptor-Jekyll-Theme/publications.md

 ## 2023

++ [Using Telepresence Robots for Remote Participation in Technical Subjects in Higher Education](https://link.springer.com/chapter/10.1007/978-981-99-5540-4_8),  Part of "Advances in Sustainability Science and Technology".

-+ "Pair programming with a telepresence robot", 14th International Conference on Robotics in Education.
++ [Pair programming with a telepresence robot](https://link.springer.com/chapter/10.1007/978-3-031-38454-7_13),  Lecture Notes in Networks and Systems.

 + [Swimming Figures with Robots](https://link.springer.com/chapter/10.1007/978-3-030-63128-4_60), Advances in Intelligent Systems and Computing.